 Why 'the Silver Screen'?

-In 1898 the British film exhibitor Arthur Cheetham offered Londoners short reels of football matches "now shown on a new silver screen which brings the pictures out almost as well as electric light."
-Cheetham, proudly called his innovation a Silvograph, but the American film industry did not pick it up for over a decade.
+In 1898, the British film exhibitor Arthur Cheetham offered Londoners short reels of football matches "now shown on a new silver screen which brings the pictures out almost as well as electric light."

-A new and improved version was unveiled in 1909 on the east coast of the US, where Edison had helped to establish a nascent film industry.
-The Lyric Theatre in Smith St., New Jersey was "equipped with a new patent silver-coated screen".
+A new and improved version was unveiled in 1909 on the East Coast of the US, where Edison had helped to establish a nascent film industry.
+The Lyric Theatre in Smith St, New Jersey, was "equipped with a new patent silver-coated screen".

 Silver symbol

 A silver screen became not only a technological upgrade but also a symbol of the glamour that cinema represented.
-Vaudeville encouraged audience participation but films seem to come from a more remote, luxurious world.
-In 1916 The New York Times reported on an exhibition boasting "a parade of the stars of the silver screen".
+Vaudeville encouraged audience participation, but films seem to come from a more remote, luxurious world.

-Cinemas became dream factories - a notion brilliantly realised in Woody Allen's The Purple Rose of Cairo (1985).
-But that white-hot bulb that lit that silver screen was a untouchable as those stars up there on it.
 And the celluloid was highly flammable - fires were common and not just in the flea pits.
-Even the super rich studios were not immune - many original prints went up in smoke never to be replaced.
+Even the super-rich studios were not immune - many original prints went up in smoke, never to be replaced.